All Around the World (Lisa Stansfield song): Background and release

 The song came down quickly and on low budget.
 The vocal part was made in only two takes and real strings were put on afterwards.
 The song is largely influenced by American singer-songwriter Barry White.
 As a tribute to him, they made a spoken intro on "All Around the World" like the one on the album version of White's "Let the Music Play", only shorter.

-The song was released as the second European single on 16 October 1989.
-It was remixed by Yvonne Turner, Eddie Gordon, Paul Witts and Steve Anderson.
-In North America, "All Around the World" was released as the first single on 15 January 1990 and included remixes created by The 45 King and Richard Sweret.
-In Japan, the single was released on 7 February 1990.
-Stansfield went on to become the first white British woman to reach number-one on the Billboard R&B chart, the American black music chart.
-A music video was made to accompany the song, directed by Philip Richardson.

 Critical reception

 The song received favorable reviews from many music critics.
 Bill Coleman from Billboard felt it "sports that all-too-familiar Soul II Soul-ish feel but it's the lyric and Stansfield's emotive vocal which take it to the next level."
 J.D.
-Considine from The Baltimore Sun complimented her "warm, emotive voice", "summoning the vocal authority of an Anita Baker or Dionne Warwick with "All Around the World"."
-Ernest Hardy from Cashbox stated that "it’s her earthy vocals swarthed in whirling strings and placed against a soft beat that sets toes tapping, shoulders swaying and heads bopping."
-He added that "there’s no denying that Stansfield has released one of 1990s best singles.
+Considine from The Baltimore Sun complimented her "warm, emotive voice", "summoning the vocal authority of an Anita Baker or Dionne Warwick with 'All Around the World'."
+Ernest Hardy from Cash Box stated that "it's her earthy vocals swarthed in whirling strings and placed against a soft beat that sets toes tapping, shoulders swaying and heads bopping."
+He added that "there's no denying that Stansfield has released one of 1990s best singles.
 What a way to start the year."
 A reviewer from The Dallas Morning News called it "infectious".
 Greg Sandow from Entertainment Weekly found that the singer "might be hurtling right to the top of the charts.
 Can we listen to her soberly?
 We drive each other crazy, she sings, in a voice like a suffocated flame.
 No two people ever felt this way, she wants her lucky lover to know."
 Swedish Expressen wrote that Stansfield "sings like an older black woman.
 An old-fashioned kind of song, very good."
 David Quantick from NME said that "Stansfield's voice is pretty remarkable.
-There's a bit on "All Around the World" where she sounds like all the Jackson Five at the same time."
+There's a bit on 'All Around the World' where she sounds like all the Jackson Five at the same time."